Nathan P. Kinkade

 » LOCATION: Atlanta, GA

 » DESCRIPTION: Managed, maintained, and updated a database which tracked the provisioning of frame relay circuits.
 Provided on-the-fly, customized reporting for Wang Global management and other project implementers.
-Worked directly with frame relay service providers to resolve issues regarding timely network deployment.
+Worked directly with network service providers to resolve issues regarding timely network deployment.

 » TECHNOLOGIES: Microsoft Access, Frame Relay, telecom